carameye/Echo-s-in-the-Dark/README.md

  Bricks:

-  B = normal brick show up regardless of headlight color C = Brick that shows up only in red light
+  -B = normal brick show up regardless of headlight color -C = Brick that shows up only in red light
-  M = Brick that shows up only in green light
+  -M = Brick that shows up only in green light
-  N = Brick that shows up only in blue light
+  -N = Brick that shows up only in blue light

 Ghosts:

-  G = Normal ghost chases regardless of headlight color Y = Ghost that chases in any light other than red
-  Z = Ghost that chases in any light other than green L = Ghost that chases in any light other than blue
+  -G = Normal ghost chases regardless of headlight color -Y = Ghost that chases in any light other than red -Z = Ghost that chases in any light other than green -L = Ghost that chases in any light other than blue